 Most importantly, working with a partner brand is a great way to leverage their audience as well as yours.
 Your partner will have invaluable knowledge about their audience and how to motivate them.
 So, make sure you listen!

 So, if we had to choose one nugget of wisdom for you to take away from this, what would it be?
 Well, it’s a tough one, but it would have to be to do with setting clear goals.
 Goals are at the heart of many of our top tips, from determining your objectives to identifying KPIs and measuring your partnership activities consistently.

-If you know what you want to get out of a partnership and you’re ready to turn theory into action, remember to sign up with Breezy.
-We’ll help you to find thousands of relevant partner prospects so that you can save time on partner discovery and instead focus on creating tons of profitable partnerships!
+If you know what you want to get out of a partnership and you’re ready to turn theory into action, remember to book a demo with Breezy.
+Our partner search engine can help you to find thousands of relevant partner prospects so that you can save time on partner discovery and instead focus on creating tons of profitable partnerships!